TheClause/learn-prolog/articles/permission-system-1.md

 ## Going Further

 - The facts we wrote are hard-coded.
 In practice, these can be loaded from a database.
-- The concept of roles and permissions can be abstracted further, making our data even more serialization-friendly.
-We'll cover this in a future post.
 - [SWI Prolog](https://www.swi-prolog.org/pldoc/doc_for?object=manual) has HTTP and Docker support, so it's possible to host a "logic server" that answers questions for the other web services in your network.
+- The concept of roles and permissions can be decoupled and abstracted further, making our data even more serialization-friendly.
+This is covered in [Part 2](./permission-system-2.md).

 ## Full Code